 Apex component and

-You may also need to include
+Note: You may also need to include

 Static resource as it is common for them to be used in communities and therefore referenced by the related Apex pages.

-Step two: Digital Experience specific metadata
+Step three: Digital Experience specific metadata

 In 2019 Salesforce released a new metadata type, called